 Official Academic Records

 All applicants must submit educational records (official transcripts, country examinations, diplomas and certificates) which have been certified by an officer of the educational institution issuing the documents or by a U.S. or local government official.
 Secondary school records should represent the last four years of study.
 Any document submitted in a language other than English must be accompanied by an official certified English translation.
-All U.S. and Canadian documents must come directly from the principal or registrar to Bradley University.
 All university-level records must come to Bradley University directly from the institution attended.
 All university-level study will be evaluated for possible transfer credit.
 Accurate evaluation cannot be made without a syllabus, catalog, or course descriptions.
 Consequently, all transfer students must submit their foreign catalog (providing program and course descriptions) in English or in an official English translation.
-Students of international or American schools abroad should also provide SAT or ACT scores.

 Students wishing to attend Bradley on a F-1 student visa will need to submit the Bradley University Affidavit of Support to confirm that all college, personal, and travel expenses are covered while attending Bradley.
-Once a student’s proof of financial support has been received, his or her immigration form I-20 will be processed and instructions on how to apply for an F-1 visa will be provided.
+Once a student’s proof of financial support has been received, an I-20 will be processed and instructions on how to apply for an F-1 visa will be provided.